-When a potential buyer opens a closet that is packed from top to bottom, the brain doesn’t say “wow they have a lot of stuff”.
-The buyer’s brain says “there’s no room for my stuff”.
+When a potential buyer opens a closet that is packed from top to bottom, the brain doesn’t say “Wow they have a lot of stuff”.
+The buyer’s brain says “There is no room for my stuff”.
 This holds true for garages as well.
 Clutter makes an area appear smaller as well and optically it gives the eyes a lot to process, things look busy, and that translates to stress.
 You want the buyer to be relaxed and feel good when they come into your home.

 How do you combat clutter?
+Home selling advice

 * Throw away things that you’ve been meaning to fix for years.

 * Sell things, if you have items of significant monetary value.

 * Rent storage space until the house sells.